joaaogui/timer/README.md

-# timer
+# Timer
-A simple JS timer
+A simple JS timer that resets every time you click on the page